Optimal design for linear models via gradient flow: Optimal design model problem

 We apply the finite-element method for EIT discretization and simulation to obtain the continuous experiment/data matrix of \eqref{eqn: EIT measurement}.
 The number of design nodes $\theta$ on $\partial \mathcal{D}$ is $n=200$, equally spaced on the unit circle with angular gap of $2\pi/200$.
-The number of the interior nodes in the domain $\mathcal{D}$ is 20.
-The finite matrix $\mA$ \eqref{eqn: linear model} therefore has dimensions $200^2 \times 20.$ We compute the derivatives $\partial_{\theta_1} \mA, \partial_{\theta_2} \mA$ using forward finite differences.
-For the realization of a probability distribution $\rho$, we sample $10000$ particle pairs $(\theta_1, \theta_2)$ from design space $\partial \mathcal{D}^2$.
+The number of the interior nodes in the domain $\mathcal{D}$ is $d=20$, which is the number of unknown parameters required to specify the media $\sigma$.
+The finite matrix $\mA$ \eqref{eqn: linear model} therefore has dimensions $200^2 \times 20$.
+We compute the derivatives $\partial_{\theta_1} \mA, \partial_{\theta_2} \mA$ using forward finite differences.
+Across all the numerical tests below in Sections~\ref{sec: numerics} and~\ref{sec: new numerics}, for the realization of a probability distribution $\rho$, we sample $N = 10000$ particle pairs $(\theta_1, \theta_2)$ from design space $\partial \mathcal{D}^2$.
 All our figures show averaged results from 10 independent simulations.

-We start by plotting the landscapes of the objective functions \eqref{eqn: cont A-opt}, \eqref{eqn: cont D-opt}.
-Since the argument for the objective function is a probability measure in an infinite dimensional space, we must parameterize in order to visualize it.
-We choose to show how the probability measure $\rho$ changes with respect to the distance between $\theta_1$ and $\theta_2$, which we denote by $L \in [0, \pi],$ The probability measure parametrized by $L$ is: